opendatanz/nzgoal-se/markdown/gn2/03_documenting-your-code.md

 * Losing the reader by not getting to the point quickly.

-* Making the reader feel stupid by using lots of jargon or technical terms without first defining them (unless you're certain of your audience).
+* Confusing the reader by using lots of jargon or technical terms without first defining them (unless you're certain of your audience).

 * Not providing enough context to aid understanding.